Skip to Main Content

 The following types of credit are displayed on an academic transcript:

-• Attempted: The total number of credits in which a student has registered in a term or on a cumulative basis.
+• Attempted: The total number of credits in which a student has registered in a block or on a cumulative basis.

-• Earned: The total number of credits completed with a progress grade in a term or on a cumulative basis.
+• Earned: The total number of credits completed with a progress grade in a block or on a cumulative basis.

-• Passed: The total number of credits earned that do not factor into a term or cumulative GPA.
+• Passed: The total number of credits earned that do not factor into a block or cumulative GPA.

-• Quality: The total number of credits earned that factor into a term or cumulative GPA.
+• Quality: The total number of credits earned that factor into a block or cumulative GPA.

 • Resident: The total number of credits earned from the degree-granting institution.

-• Points: The total number of grade points earned in a term or on a cumulative basis.
+• Points: The total number of grade points earned in a block or on a cumulative basis.

 APPROVER